amberlight303/FirmManager/README.md

 ## Description:
 I made this demo web app originally in 2016 while I was studying at the university, made minor subsequent changes after.
-The subject of this demo web application is a closed software development tracking system that can be useful for tracking information about employees, projects, employees assignments to the projects.
+The subject of this demo web application is a closed software development tracking system that can be useful for storing information about employees, projects, employees assignments to projects.
-There is features such as posts, comments, pagination, likes.
+There are features such as posts, comments, pagination, likes.

 With a conditional rendering and security constraints administrator's and user's abilities are divided.
 Likes feature is implemented with ajax async requests.
 Comments appear in real-time using WebSocket.

-Uploaded photos are stored in the files system, unique names of these files are making with the random string generator.
+Uploaded photos are stored in the files system, unique names of these files made with a random string generator.

-On small displays tables are condensing using footable js plugin.
+Tables on small screens are condensing using footable js plugin.
 Part of information is hiding in a drop sub-tables.
-Fields that need a lot of input text are made dynamically extended using js.
-Comments has XSS protection provided by OWASP lib.
+Fields that hold a lot of input text are made dynamically extended using js.
+Comments have XSS protection provided by OWASP lib.

 ## Administrator can do:
 - CRUD operations with posts, employees, projects, users